Do text-free diffusion models learn discriminative visual representations?: Experiments

 \subsection{Object Detection and Segmentation}

 To continue our benchmark of diffusion model features, we evaluate them for object detection and segmentation.
-Specifically, borrowing the settings of \cite{DBLP:journals/corr/abs-2111-06377}, we compare guided diffusion networks, with features taken at time step $t = 75$ and block number $b = 24$, to MAE ViT-L~\cite{dosovitskiy2020image} and supervised ResNet-50~\cite{he2015deep} for AP on COCO in Figure~\ref{fig:detection}.
-While worse than MAE, this is still a promising result for diffusion, since with only due diligence hyperparameter tuning, it is already able to outperform the ResNet-based MaskR-CNN for these dense prediction tasks.
+Specifically, borrowing the settings of \cite{DBLP:journals/corr/abs-2111-06377}, we compare GD features taken fron time step $t = 75$ and block number $b = 24$, to MAE ViT-L~\cite{dosovitskiy2020image} and supervised ResNet-50~\cite{he2015deep} for AP on COCO in Figure~\ref{fig:detection}.
+While worse than MAE, this is still a promising result, since with only due diligence hyperparameter tuning, it is already able to outperform the ResNet-based MaskR-CNN.
 Due to the overall expense of training for these tasks, we leave further explorations to future work, and strongly encourage the community to examine this direction further as a promising application for diffusion as unified representation.
-For more details on settings and ablations, refer to the appendix.
+For more details on settings, refer to the appendix.